swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/instructor_notes.md

     - Unique identifier of that commit if we ever want to refer to it.
     - Comes from "hashing" stuff associated with the commit, like the changes we made.
-    - Can demo hashing with Python's `hashlib.sha1`.

-### Previewing Changes

-- The file we're making is going to be a list of the top things everyone wants to learn in the boot camp.
-Add your item (e.g. everyone's names) and save.
-- `git status` -- point out that now we have a modified file instead of an untracked file, but the procedure for adding it to the next snapshot is the same.
-- Want to see the changes you're about to add? `git diff`!
-- `git add`
-- `git diff` -- now it doesn't show anything. `git diff` shows differences between the working area and the staging area.
-    - To see differences between the staging area and the most recent commit use `git diff --cached`.
-- `git commit -m` -- This time use the `-m` option and show that for short commit messages you can just enter them at the command line.

-### Undoing Changes

-- Say I want to redo the previous commit...
-- `git log --oneline` -- grab the commit has for the point we want to go back to.
-- `git reset COMMIT`
-- `git log --oneline` -- highlight that the latest commit is gone
-- `git status` -- But the changes haven't gone anywhere.
-- I can now edit the file to fix whatever was wrong and re-commit.

 ## Sharing